ESGF/esgf-vocab/_sources/user/introduction.md

 - Clones the official repositories.
 - Builds a cached SQLite database from the cloned data.

-### Offline Use
+### Offline use
-If there is no internet access, `esgvoc install` will check the `.cache` directory for existing repositories.
-You can manually copy the repositories into `.cache` to use the library offline.
+If there is no internet access, it is still possible to use the library: copy the repositories into `.cache/repos` and then issue `esgvoc install`.
+The library will check the `.cache/repos` directory for existing repositories.

-## Official Controlled Vocabulary repositories
+## Official controlled vocabulary repositories

 `ESGVOC` primarily uses the following repositories for controlled vocabulary data: